The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 Online reputation's impact on sale price:

-Here's something sellers underestimated: online reviews directly affected sale price and buyer interest.
+Here's something sellers underestimated: online reviews directly affecting sale price and buyer interest.

-Restaurants with 4+ star average ratings (Google, Yelp, Facebook) sold faster and at higher valuations.
+This started as a curiosity project.
+Would restaurants with 4+ star average ratings (Google, Yelp, Facebook) sell faster and at higher valuations?
+For higher priced restaurants, we started to see this data show impact.
 Why?
 Because buyers saw an established customer base and proof of quality.
 Good reviews = built-in marketing and customer loyalty.

 The lesson: Financing options in 2025 were more creative and accessible than many sellers realized.
 Unsecured lending opened doors for deals that wouldn't have happened otherwise.
 Training and transition support protected everyone's interests.
-And the details (curb appeal, online reputation) directly impacted both speed of sale and final price.
+And the details (curb appeal, online reputation) can direct impact both speed of sale and final price.
 Smart sellers paid attention to all of it.
 The SBA rule changes implemented in June will continue to impact deal terms.

 Conclusion: What This Means for 2026